4W4I5/Semester-5-Notes/CySec-2/CySec2 31 August, 2023.md

 			- Basically check if the network has that IP already assigned by using the offered IP and ARP broadcasting
 		- DHCP ACK
 			- DHCP agrees final comms and ack the IP request
+	- VULN
+		- Malicious user can offer a IP to the requesting device and